 The Value of Sickle Cell Community - At a young age, Tristan learned the importance of building a sickle cell network including family, healthcare providers, advocacy organizations and others to support him on his journey.

 Supporting Her Daughter's Sickle Cell Journey - As a sickle cell caregiver, Elle became an advocate by doing research, getting to know her daughter's healthcare team and learning to be proactive.

 There are many misconceptions about sickle cell.
 Like it’s contagious.
 Like people with sickle cell are drug seekers.
 Like the only effect is pain.
 Because of these widespread beliefs, people with this genetic blood disorder may feel misunderstood, even isolated.
 Eliminating the stigmas surrounding sickle cell begins when we listen, learn, and share.

 Sickle cell is an inherited condition where healthy,

 round red blood cells become sickled, or banana-

 shaped.
 These rigid crescents are not able to get

+through small blood vessels and break down easily.
 Red blood cells are responsible for carrying oxygen throughout the body.
-In a person living with sickle cell, some red blood cells change shape and become sickled, or banana-shaped.
 The sickling process begins with hemoglobin, the part of the red blood cell that carries oxygen.
-When cells sickle, they can break down and there are fewer red blood cells to carry oxygen to all parts of the body.
-This can cause serious, long-term complications.
-Sickle cell is always causing damage in the body, even when pain might not be felt.
+When cell sickle, they can break down and there are fewer red blood cells to carry oxygen to all parts of the body.
+This can have a serious, lifelong impact on your tissues, organs and bones.